Mishalzeera/goat-and-daisy-antiques/NICE_TO_HAVE.md

 ## Task Manager:

-First, to refactor it into a reusable app.
+Refactor it into a reusable app.

-At the moment it is read-only for admin, which is somewhat invasive as well as limiting for admin.

-A good feature for the future would be admin-issued tasks via the admin task panel, allowing admin to only see the status of admin issued tasks.

 ## Workshop Staff and Customer CRUD over Service Tickets: